Mission & Vision

 LBCA’s small but growing professional staff include an executive director, a chief operating officer and volunteer coordinator, a development director, and a communications director.
 We utilize contractors and consultants to supplement our efforts.
-We also work with volunteers from across the US who are patients with lobular breast cancer, their loved ones, and other individuals with an interest in breast cancer advocacy and research.
+We also work with volunteers from across North America who are people with lobular breast cancer, their loved ones, and other individuals with an interest in breast cancer advocacy and research.
 LBCA is overseen by a Board of Directors and advised by an international Scientific Advisory Board of researchers and clinicians who focus on lobular breast cancer.
 Our Patient Advocate Advisory Board helps ensure the work of LBCA always includes and supports the patient voice.

-LBCA is funded solely by generous donations from individuals who have been impacted by lobular breast cancer, and grants and contributions from foundations and other 501(c)(3) not-for-profit organizations.
-LBCA is a fiscally sponsored organization and has tax-exempt status as a project of Social and Environmental Entrepreneurs (SEE), a registered public charity.
-Donations to LBCA are tax-deductible.
-Learn more about LBCA’s fiscal sponsor and its mission to incubate and cultivate promising new organizations with the potential to make meaningful change.
+LBCA is funded by generous donations from individuals who have been impacted by lobular breast cancer, grants and contributions from foundations and other 501(c)(3) not-for-profit organizations, and corporate sponsorship arrangements.
+LBCA is a 501(c)3 public charity.
+Donations to LBCA are tax-deductible to the fullest extent allowed by applicable law.

-If you would like more information about LBCA, about volunteer opportunities or patient advocacy, or if you are a researcher interested in collaboration or seeking to work with a patient advocate, please visit our Volunteer webpage, or contact us at email@example.com
+If you would like more information about LBCA, about volunteer opportunities or patient advocacy, or if you are a researcher interested in collaboration or seeking to work with a patient advocate, please visit our Volunteer webpage or contact us at firstname.lastname@example.org.

 As the only organization in the US dedicated to Invasive Lobular Breast Cancer (ILC), LBCA’s mission is: